redox-os/website/content/news/this-month-251031.md

 ## Build System Improvements

 - (build) Wildan Mubarok installed C++ headers in the toolchain to fix C++ programs and libraries
-- (build) Wildan Mubarok reimplemented the Cookbook scripts in Rust with better performance and more features
-- (build) Wildan Mubarok implemented parallel recipe source fetch and compilation
 - (build) Wildan Mubarok implemented the `make push` command to install recipe packages with new changes in an existing Redox image for faster testing
 - (build) Wildan Mubarok implemented the `remote` Cookbook template to allow recipes to use pre-compiled library objects downloaded from Redox package server
 - (build) Wildan Mubarok implemented a way to disable the recipe source update from filesystem configuration (`recipe-name = "local"`) to easily avoid upstream breaking changes in local development